NSTiwari/Hindi-Character-Recognition-on-Android-using-TensorFlow-Lite/README.md

 6. Open the `DigitClassifier.kt` file, edit **Line 333** by replacing `<your_no_of_output_classes>` with the no. of output classes in your model.

-7. Again, in the `DigitClassifier.kt` file, edit **Line 118 to Line 132** by setting the label according to your custom dataset.
+7. Again, in the `DigitClassifier.kt` file, edit **Line 118 to Line 132** by setting the label names according to your custom dataset.

 8. Build the project and install it on your phone.
 Enjoy your own custom-built Hindi character recognition app.